bulwark-crypto/Bulwark-KB/docs/FAQs/Mining-FAQ.md

 ##### Q: What pool should I use?

 A: We have a list of mining pools below.
 It’s up to you on what pool you would like to mine on.
-(We do not have any recommended pool.)
+(We do not have a recommended pool.)

 **Mining Pool List:**